semjerome/Jerome/README.md

 MainActivity, opening display and login activity for the user.

+##### ReportList.java
-ReportList.java- After the user logins, ReportList.java handles the collection of all the reports of incidents that the user has in the database.
+After the user logins, ReportList.java handles the collection of all the reports of incidents that the user has in the database.
 It connects to the web server then places each report in a listview for the user.
 It displays the report id, data of incident, location of the incident (longitude and latitude), and the video name.

-##### ReportList.java
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 "
 package galaxynoise.autaccreport;